-In case you have project with dozen of translation files (eg. for different Gettext domains or parts of Android apps), you might want to import them automatically.
+In case you have project with dozen of translation files, you might want to import them automatically.
 This can be either achieved from command line using import\project or import\json or by installing Component discovery addon.

 For using the addon, you need to first create component for one translation file (choose the one that is least likely to be renamed or removed in future) and install the addon on this component.